Oru Vadakkan Veeragatha: Plot

 The film is set in 16th-century northern Kerala.
 The plot unfolds at Puthooram, the house of the great Kannappan Chekavar.
-The Chekavar clan provide martial services to their lords by training and providing fighters to help settle feudal disputes through trial by combat.
+The chekavar clan provide martial services to their lords by training and providing fighters to help settle feudal disputes through trial by combat.
 Kannappan Chekavar adopts the son of his estranged sister when the boy loses both his parents and brings him to Puthooram to live and learn with his cousins.
 The orphan boy, Chandu, a quick learner, earns the love and admiration of his uncle, while he is loathed by his cousin Aromal.

 As they grow up, Chandu is betrothed to Chekavar's daughter, Unniyarcha.
 Chandu is constantly mocked and made to feel like an outsider by the jealous Aromal.
 He even ends his sister's budding romance with Chandu by marrying her off to his unmanly but better-off friend Kunjiraman.
 The lack of protest on Unniyarcha's part breaks Chandu's heart.
 He attempts to move on by proposing to Kunjinooli, another girl who professed her love for him.
 Aromal preempts his proposal by breaking off his own bethrotal and proposing to Kunjinooli himself.
 Disappointed, Chandu leaves to study Kalaripayattu under the tutelage of Tulunadan expert and master Chekavar, Aringodar.

 On Aromal's wedding day, Unniyarcha invites Chandu to her room.
 When Kunjiraman unexpectedly arrives and finds them alone together, Unniyarcha convinces her husband that Chandu broke into her room by pretending to be him.
-A dejected Chandu, now with the reputation of being a womaniser, finds solace in Kunji, Aringodar’s daughter.
+A dejected Chandu, now with the reputation of being a womaniser, finds solace in Kunji, Aringodar's daughter.

 Feudal lord Unnichandror arrives at the footsteps of Aringodar and asks him to represent his cause in an angam (duel unto death) against his brother Unnikonar.
 Unnikonar, in turn, asks Aromal to represent him.
 Chandu is caught in a dilemma when his uncle requests him to play the second hand to Aromal in the angam against his teacher Aringodar.
 Unniyarcha approaches Chandu and offers to live with him if he helps Aromal win.
 Chandu is tempted and decides to second Aromal.
-He takes on the task of revitalizing Aromal's swords by giving them for treatment to a blacksmith.
-However, Kunji, Aringodar’s daughter, bribes the blacksmith to make them brittle.
+He takes on the task of revitalising Aromal's swords by giving them for treatment to a blacksmith.
+However, Kunji, Aringodar's daughter, bribes the blacksmith to make them brittle.